HasanTheSyrian/ALTAIR/README.md

 ### Docs
 This board is built with the MYIR MYC-C7Z020-V2 SOM.
 MYIR documents can only be downloaded after providing the serial number of the MYC-C7Z020-V2 purchased, unfortunately, I can't share mine.
 Most MYIR hardware documents can be downlodaded from this repository.
 I haven't included software documents/code because the file size is too big however you can probably find them online elsewhere.

 AltairNotes PDF contains my notes I have written over the ~2 years I have been working on this project.
 Some information is basic stuff about PCB routing and some information documents how I have configured and routed my board.
-I combined software and hardware PDS into PDF files ending in "COMBINED" so you can easily search for what you want.
+I combined software and hardware PDFS into PDF files ending in "COMBINED" so you can easily search for what you want.

 I have also created a YouTube series that talks about the design which can be seen [here](https://www.youtube.com/@hasanthesyrian_).